PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 We change the "hello" variable to be a *pointer* by putting a star after the type, namely `char*`.
 The star symbol `*` just signifies it is a "pointer" (aka *address* variable).
 An address variable is just a number telling us which "byte" some piece of data starts out at.
 Sometimes this is the beginning of an array, and sometimes it is just a single item.

-We will use the `hello` pointer to access the first item in the word "Hello" (and ignore the rest) by "going to" the address in the `hello` pointer (since an address points to the beginning of some peice of data).
+We will use the `hello` pointer to access the first character in the word "Hello" (and ignore the rest) by "going to" the address in the `hello` pointer/address (since an address points to the beginning of an array).

 To "go to" the address of our `hello` pointer (and access the first item) we tell C to "go to" that address by putting a star symbol `*` in front of the `hello` variable, like this `*hello`.